mbustama/NuOscProbExact/README.md

 Pte = 0.03210, Ptm = 0.60680, Ptt = 0.36110
 ```

+> **About `globaldefs`**: This module contains physical constants and unit-conversion constants that are used in the examples and that you can use in your code.

 Sometimes, you might be interested also in returning the coefficients `h1`, ..., `h8` of the expansion of the Hamiltonian in terms of Gell-Mann matrices (Table II in the paper), the coefficients `u0`, ..., `u8` of the SU(3) expansion of the associated time-evolution operator (Eqs.
 (13) and (14) in the paper), or the time-evolution operator `evol_operator` itself, as a 3x3 matrix (Eq.
 (15) in the paper).
 See the paper [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX) for details on these quantities.
 The module `oscprob3nu` has functions to do this:
 ```python
 import numpy as np